Thesis (1996 film): Plot

-Castro questions Ángela about Figueroa's death, showing her a security footage of her discovering the body and taking the videotape.
+Castro questions Ángela about Figueroa's death, showing her security footage of her discovering the body and taking the videotape.
 As Ángela is about to admit why she took the tape, Chema calls and tells her to leave Castro's office immediately, saying that he is involved in the snuff film.
 Castro fails to catch Ángela as she flees his office.

 Bosco's girlfriend, Yolanda, confronts Ángela and explains that she, Vanessa, Bosco, and Chema, who was once a friend of Bosco, had gone to a series of director's workshops with Castro two years previously.
 Yolanda states that she left when they made Vanessa take off her clothes for a short film, that Chema was obsessed with snuff films, and that she believes he killed Vanessa after the workshop ended.
 Later, Chema admits to Ángela that he knew Bosco, but claims he also left the workshop when things got out of hand.

 At night, Chema shows Ángela a hidden tunnel he has discovered in the school's video library.
 In a room off the tunnel, they find shelves of video tapes like the one of Vanessa, indicating that many other women may have been murdered in other snuff films.
 Suddenly the door to the tunnel closes and they are locked inside.
 Fearing they will be killed, Chema and Ángela walk further into the tunnel with only matches to light their way.
 They find an editing room where they fall asleep in each other's arms.

 When Ángela wakes, the lights have come back on and Chema is gone.
 She walks through a doorway and is chloroformed.
 She awakens tied to a chair facing Castro, who is videotaping her.
-Castro tells that he only edited the snuff videos, but that he has to kill her and that her death will be painless and much quicker than Vanessa's.
+Castro tells her that he only edited the snuff videos and did not murder anyone, but that he has to kill her and that her death will be painless and much quicker than Vanessa's.
 As he aims a gun at Ángela's head, Chema appears and wrestles with him.
 The gun goes off, killing Castro. Ángela and Chema escape.
 Once at her house, Ángela's father tells her that her sister, Sena, is at a party with Bosco.
 Terrified, Ángela hurries to the party.
 Once there, Sena refuses to leave with Ángela, insisting that Bosco is in love with her.
 In order to persuade her sister to leave, Ángela approaches Bosco and passionately kisses him.

 The next day, Ángela tells Chema they need to go to the police.
 Although initially reluctant, Chema agrees but takes a shower before leaving.
 While he is in the bathroom, Ángela finds a Sony zoom camera among Chema's belongings, which contains a tape showing Ángela from outside her bedroom window.
 Convinced that Chema has been stalking her, Ángela flees.
 She goes back home to advise Sena to remain safe, then takes a taxi to Bosco's house.
-She is followed by a figure in a black rain coat.
+She is followed by a figure in a black raincoat.